 - The Plan Commission evaluates the following applications:

 - The Plan Commission is the final decision maker on plats and certain variances and waivers.

 - Some actions of denial of the Plan Commission can be appealed to City Council.

 - The City Council is the final decision maker on matters of zoning, specific use permits and certain variances and waivers.

 - The Board of Adjustment makes decisions on requests for variances to the Zoning Ordinance regarding parking, building and lot dimensions, and legal nonconforming issues.

-- View the 2019 Development Application Schedule (PDF)
+- View the Pre-Filing 2023 Application Schedule (PDF) and Public Hearing Schedule (PDF)

 - Some Zoning cases require the submittal of Schematic Engineering Plans prior to the Zoning submittal.
 If Schematic Engineering Plans are required per the Pre-submittal meeting notes, refer to the Technical Standards Manual Section 2.3 for requirements.
 Note, Schematic Engineering Plans shall be submitted directly to the Engineering Department.

 - Public Hearing Application - October 1, 2021 (PDF)